-Quilters don’t get bored.
+Number one, quilters don’t get bored.

 So many quilters have responded to the call for home-sewn face masks that it is almost overwhelming.
-I will not post any pics of masks here…for three reasons: 1) depending on who you are making them for or where you live, there are different requirements, opinions, recommendations…it can get confusing!
+I will not post any pics of masks here.
+Here are three reasons: 1) depending on who you are making them for or where you live, there are different requirements, opinions, recommendations…it can get confusing!
 2) I just ran out without taking a photo, so I need to make more, and 3) If I see one more post of mask pictures…(kidding/not kidding).
 Click here for the post of face mask ideas, but be aware that there are MANY options not listed!

-I have not considered the need for olive drab in my stash!
+Thirdly, I have not considered the need for olive drab in my stash!

-I have more stash than I realized.
+Next, I have more stash than I realized.